Adaptive Mix for Semi-Supervised Medical Image Segmentation: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the National Natural Science Foundation of China (Grant No. 62076059) and the Science and Technology Joint Project of Liaoning Province (Grant No. 2023JH2/101700367, ZX20240193).
+This research was supported by the National Natural Science Foundation of China (No.62076059), the Science and Technology Joint Project of Liaoning Province (2023JH2/101700367), the Fundamental Research Funds for the Central Universities (N2424010-7), and the China Scholarship Council (202406080040).